The Murder of Roger Ackroyd: Literary significance and reception

-In 1999 the novel was included in Le Monde's 100 Books of the Century published in the French newspaper Le Monde, chosen by readers from a list of 200.
+In 1999, the novel was included in French newspaper Le Mondes list of the 100 Books of the Century, chosen by readers from a list of 200.

-In 2013, the Crime Writers' Association voted this novel as CWA Best Ever Novel.
+In 2013, the Crime Writers' Association voted the novel as CWA Best Ever Novel.
 The 600 members of CWA said it was "the finest example of the genre ever penned."
 It is a cornerstone of crime fiction, which "contains one of the most celebrated plot twists in crime writing history."
 The poll taken on the 60th anniversary of CWA also honoured Agatha Christie as the best crime novel author ever.

 In the "Binge!" article of Entertainment Weekly Issue #1343–44 (26 December 2014 – 3 January 2015), the writers picked The Murder of Roger Ackroyd as an "EW and Christie favorite" on the list of the "Nine Great Christie Novels".

 The character of Caroline Sheppard was later acknowledged by Christie as a possible precursor to her famous detective Miss Marple.

 Development

 Christie revealed in her 1977 autobiography that the basic idea of the novel was given to her by her brother-in-law, James Watts of Abney Hall, who suggested a novel in which the criminal would be a Dr Watson character, which Christie considered to be a "remarkably original thought".

-In March 1924 Christie also received an unsolicited letter from Lord Mountbatten.
+In March 1924 Christie also received an unsolicited letter from Lord Louis Mountbatten.
 He had been impressed with her previous works and wrote, courtesy of The Sketch magazine (publishers of many of her short stories at that time) with an idea and notes for a story whose basic premise mirrored the Watts suggestion.
 Christie acknowledged the letter and after some thought, began to write the book but to a plot line of her invention.
 She also acknowledged taking inspiration from the infamous case of the unsolved death of Charles Bravo, who she thought had been murdered by Dr James Manby Gully.

 In December 1969 Mountbatten wrote to Christie again after having seen a performance of The Mousetrap.
 He mentioned his letter of the 1920s, and Christie replied, acknowledging the part he played in the conception of the book.